zeynelsamak/Captcha-Decoder/README.md

 ![alt text](https://i.imgur.com/RuU99I2.jpg "Example Result")

 ## TODO
-  - Extend the explaination of the work
+  - Extend the explanation of the work
   - Train the network without to parsing the letter.
 Feed whole image into the netwokr and predict the captcha text

 ## Acknowledgement